My Kind of Psychotherapy

 But Everyone Is Talking About It – Surely It’s the New Big Thing…?

-Since then, CBT has become a bit of a buzz-word, and some people take this to mean it’s the best therapy out there…. for the patients and the economy.
+Regrettably, the media have also painted a rather narrow picture of therapy, so CBT has become a bit of a buzz-word.
+Some people take this to mean it’s the best therapy out there…. for the patients and the economy.
 I’m not sure about this.

 I am opposed to any government strategy that deliberately advertises one therapy over another, on the basis of economics.
 People’s well-being is at stake – this isn’t an economic issue.
-I think that the government (and its agencies) should be listening more to therapists and clients.
+I think that the government (and its agencies) should be listening more to therapists and clients, and giving patients more choice.